Olympus E-M5 II vs Panasonic GX7

-The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were officially introduced, respectively, in February 2015 and August 2013.
+The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were announced, respectively, in February 2015 and August 2013.
 Both the E-M5 II and the GX7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

-The physical size and weight of the Olympus E-M5 II and the Panasonic GX7 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Olympus E-M5 II and the Panasonic GX7 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M5 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is notably smaller (17 percent) than the Olympus E-M5 II.
 Moreover, the GX7 is markedly lighter (14 percent) than the E-M5 II.
 It is worth mentioning in this context that the E-M5 II is splash and dust resistant, while the GX7 does not feature any corresponding weather-sealing.